eosnetworkfoundation/docs/docs/10_welcome-to-eosio/10_portal-design/index.md

 ## Home Page

-The **Home** page of the EOSIO Developer Portal is refactored into logical groupings around topics such as getting started, learning about the EOSIO stack, API reference, and helpful developer resources.
+The **Home** page of the Antelope Developer Portal is refactored into logical groupings around topics such as getting started, learning about the Antelope stack, API reference, and helpful developer resources.
 Below is a screenshot of the Home page:

 ![Developers Portal Page Layout](dev-portal-home.png "dev portal home") *Fig 3.
-The Home page of the EOSIO Developer Portal*
+The Home page of the Antelope Developer Portal*

 [[info | Note]]
 | The _EOSIO Developer Portal_ is constantly evolving in terms of UI design and UI content to improve readability and usability.
 The screens illustrated here or elsewhere on the Developer Portal may change over time.
 We endeavour to keep all the screens duly updated, but if you see any outdated screens, please report it to us by clicking the **Edit** button at the upper-right of a given page.